Nathanlewis99/DjangoEzLint/README.md

 - prettier

 on the frontend.
-Ezlint will automatically know which linting tools to run based on the file extension.
+EzLint will automatically know which linting tools to run based on the file extension.

 Ensure you have all dependencies installed in your environment.
 Run: